gokulvs/personal/README.md

 ======

-This is a script to manage your tomcat like you have never done before. for usage you can always run `tomcat help` and see the usage
+This is a script to manage your tomcat like you have never done before. for usage you can always run `tomcat help` and see the usage.

 Features
 --------